 (HMS Lion was the flagship of the British Grand Fleet’s battlecruiser force, under Vice Admiral Sir William Pakenham.
 In November 1918, the ship was at Rosyth, as was Admiral Beatty’s flagship HMS Queen Elizabeth.)

-“System – S. L.”: sent by signal lamp.
+“System – S. L.”: meaning by signal-lamp.

-“Time- 1655”: that is, 4:55 pm, when “Cancel signal re hostilities ceasing” was received.
+“Time- 1655”: that is, 4:55 pm, when the message “Cancel signal re hostilities ceasing” was received.

-The results of Howard’s search for False Armistice information
+The results of Howard’s search for false armistice information

 Addendum

 “Where the [false armistice] rumor started will always be a mystery.
 At the time of the circulation of the report, the writer happened to be at sea with the British Fleet.
 At some time in the forenoon a radio signal was received from the flagship of the fleet H. M. S. Lion, which in effect read, ‘Cease hostilities at 2:00 o’clock’ and which was signed by a British naval staff officer.
 There could be but one construction to place on this, and that was that Germany had capitulated.
 The officers upon the ship were discussing the message, copies of which had been posted in various messes, and debating whether they should open fire upon possible submarines after 2 o’clock, when the question was quickly settled for them by another message cancelling the previous one.
 The armistice had not been signed, although the two messages are proof that the Admiralty, for a very brief time, thought that it had.
-The rumor and the cancellation came very close together, so close that the newspaper men who had taken occasion to check up were disappointed almost at once.”34 (The times shown on the two signal sheets do not support the writer’s observations that they “came very close together” or that they were sent in the “forenoon” – they were afternoon signals.)
+The rumor and the cancellation came very close together, so close that, the newspaper men who had taken occasion to check up were disappointed almost at once.”
+34 (The times on the signal sheets do not support the writer’s observations that the messages “came very close together” or that they were sent in the “forenoon” – they were afternoon messages.)

 Thus:

-Telegram 151 from Beatty himself to the Admiralty, showing the time “1034” (10:34 am) on 7 November, contains the following: “Newspapers state German Delegates have crossed Allied lines to negotiate armistice.
+Telegram 151 from Beatty himself to the Admiralty, showing the time “1034” (10:34 am) on 7 November, contains the message “Newspapers state German Delegates have crossed Allied lines to negotiate armistice.
 Request to be informed if this is correct as Grand Fleet should be concentrated at such a critical moment.”
+(During the evening of Wednesday 6 November and the morning of the 7th, some British papers reported that the German armistice delegates were already at the Front.
+37)

 (Park Row, in New York City, was the location of the US daily newspaper industry at that time.
-The Nauen wireless station, north-west of Berlin, was Germany’s long-range transmitter from where the Spa telegrams about the German armistice delegation were broadcast for Marshal Foch’s headquarters at Senlis to pick up.)
+The Nauen wireless station, north-west of Berlin, was Germany’s long-range transmitter from where the Spa messages about the German armistice delegation were broadcast for Marshal Foch’s headquarters at Senlis to pick up.)

 © James Smith.
-(Periodically reviewed and edited, August 2019 to June 2025)
+(Periodically reviewed and edited, August 2019 to February 2026)

 REFERENCES